marcoDallas/acpi_call_GUI/README.md

 acpi_call_GUI
 =============
-This is a java program that provides a graphic interface to:
+This is a java program that provides a graphic interface that allows the user to:

 install the acpi_call kernel module and automatically recompile kernel after an update;